 - Sword of Damocles: The main use of Finishers.
 The majority of the time, your opponent will have a way to move out of its range, but they must use these moves, or they risk being hit and probably lose.
 This means Finishers are best used to scare your opponent into using sub-optimal strategies rather than to actually attack.

 - Tactical Rock–Paper–Scissors: The bases have this kind of relationship.
 Grasp will put a strike out of hit range, but will whiff against the start of beat retreat of a burst, which in turn will be countered by a drive's forward movement and so on.
 Of course, the style and unique ability a base is used with can completely change how it relates to other attacks.

 The game's setting and story provide examples of:

-- The Magocracy: The Magocracy of Willat, a small but highly advanced nation siutuated in the northern mountains.
-Majority of the population consists of elves, and most citizens are capable of using magic to some degree.
+- The Magocracy: The Magocracy of Willat, a small but highly advanced nation situated in the northern mountains.
+The majority of the population consists of elves, and most citizens are capable of using magic to some degree.

 - The Theocracy: The desert nation of Sanghalim.